-At [March 1], 1995, there were approximately 70,356 holders of SDG&E Common Stock.
-The following table sets forth the beneficial ownership of (1) all Directors and the five highest compensated executive officers individually, (2) all Directors and executive officers as a group and (3) the only beneficial owners known to SDG&E to hold more than 5% of any class of SDG&E's voting securities as of [March 1], 1995.
+On March 1, 1995, there were approximately 70,356 holders of record of SDG&E Common Stock.
+The following table sets forth the beneficial ownership of (1) all Directors and the five highest compensated executive officers individually, (2) all Directors and executive officers as a group and (3) the only beneficial owners known to SDG&E to hold more than 5% of any class of SDG&E's voting securities as of March 1, 1995.
 All holdings listed in the table below are of SDG&E Common Stock.